filamentphp/filament/packages/forms/docs/02-getting-started.md

 }
 ```

-Visit your Livewire component in the browser, and you should see the form components from `getFormSchema()`.
+Visit your Livewire component in the browser, and you should see the form components from `schema()`.

 ![](https://user-images.githubusercontent.com/41773797/147614478-5b40c645-107e-40ac-ba41-f0feb99dd480.png)